Alternative cancer treatment options

 Welcome to the ´home´ page of the UK´s number 1 charity for Alternative Cancer Treatments.

-Here we cover more than a dozen ´Alternative cancer therapies´ in areas like virotherapy, dendritic cell vaccines, hyperthermia, photodynamic therapy, intravenous vitamin C, diet therapies, Cyberknife and more.
+Here we cover more than a dozen ´Alternative cancer therapies´ in areas like virotherapy, dendritic cell vaccines, hyperthermia, photodynamic therapy, intravenous vitamin C, diet therapies, Cyberknife, TTF and more.

 No Vested Interests